Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 For budget travelers: YHA Mt Cook

-This is where we stayed in Aoraki.
+When we weren’t staying in Mueller Hut, this is where we stayed!
 We got a private room (shared bathroom) but the room was cozy, clean and well looked after.
 Our room even had incredible mountain views for 140 NZD per night (approximately 95 USD)

 Mid-range travelers: Aoraki Mt Cook Court Motel